almahdi-chihaoui/watchkube/README.md

 Configure watchkube by adding some configs:

-    watchkube config add app=frontend /path/to/frontend/project /remote/path
+    watchkube config add /path/to/frontend/project /remote/path -s app=frontend

-Here we specified the selector "app=frontend", local project's path (it needs to be asolute!) and the remote path inside the container running in the targeted pod.
+Here we specified the local project's path (it needs to be asolute!), the remote path inside the container running in the targeted pod and the selector "app=frontend".

 You can also change directory to your project's path and use the dot:

-    watchkube config add app=frontend . /remote/path
+    watchkube config add . /remote/path -s app=frontend

 List all configs: